ChrisH2727/Milestone-3/README.md

 ## Clone this project to your GitHub repository

-To clone this project, follow the following steps are required:
+The following steps are required to clone this project to your GitHub repository:

 - Log in to your GitHub account